5 Bubble Spa 2022

 We loved

-The design of the spa: several tips were picked up to be used at home – where might we find some moss?
+The design of the spa: several tips were picked up to be used at home – how do you care for a living wall, we wonder?

-Our treatments: rarely do you get to try Cryotherapy, a float, a Gaia ritual and an eyelash tint in one spa visit.
+Our treatments: rarely do you get to try Cryotherapy, a float, guided meditation and a Gaia ritual in one spa visit.

 We didn’t love